-If there is no will or the estate consists of any share holdings (stocks and bonds) there is likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.
+If there is no will or the estate consists of any shareholdings (stocks and bonds) there is likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.
 We can give you a more accurate quote once we have more information.
 Dealing with the sale or transfer of any property in the estate will involve additional costs which will be quoted by our property department.

 How long will the process take?

 It is possible to obtain probate within a week if the matter is urgent.
 Generally, most non-taxable estates are completed within six months.
-Taxable estates can take up to one year, however, the process can take longer than these estimates due to factors beyond our control, such as delays at HMRC or a property within the estate remaining unsold.
-We pride ourselves on dealing with estates as quickly as possible.
+Taxable estates can take up to one year, however, the process can take longer than these estimates due to factors beyond our control, such as delays at HMRC or property within the estate remaining unsold.
+We pride ourselves in dealing with estates as quickly as possible.

 Stages of the process